 “Adaptability is also a big one, so EQ, IQ and now AQ, which is your adaptability quotient,” Beattie adds.
 “These are things that have always been required in leadership but have obviously come to the fore as a result of recent volatility and the speed at which things are changing.”

-Demand for speakers who specialise in these areas is soaring among its clients and their businesses, and Growth Faculty’s ability to deliver is seeing it attract a new, more corporate clientele.
+Demand for speakers who specialize in these areas is soaring among its clients and their businesses, and Growth Faculty’s ability to deliver is seeing it attract a new, more corporate clientele.

 Perfectly positioned to soak up knowledge from some of the world’s brightest minds, Beattie and her team are constantly learning from each other, too, creating a rich ecosystem that will help those green shoots grow into tall trees.